 Some people may experience mild side effects like nausea, an upset stomach, and heartburn after taking EPO.

 In addition, it has blood-thinning properties and may not be suitable for people taking blood-thinning medication or those scheduled for surgery.

-Store your evening primrose oil in a cool, dark place to minimize oxidation (the fridge is ideal).
-And keep the bottle well-sealed to support freshness and potency.
+Store your EPO in a cool, dark place to minimize oxidation (the fridge is ideal).
+Keep the bottle well-sealed to support freshness and potency.